angelafei/repository-search/README.md

 $ cd repository-search
 $ npm install && npm start (Serve and demonstrate with webpack-dev-server)
 ```
+Open browser and visit http://localhost:8080/ to see the demonstration

 ## Build for production
 ```shell